NixOS/cabal2nix/doc/user-guide.md

+---
-% User's Guide for Haskell in Nixpkgs
+title: User's Guide for Haskell in Nixpkgs
-% Peter Simons \<simons@cryp.to\>
+author: Peter Simons \<simons@cryp.to\>
-% 2015-05-21
+date: 2015-05-21
+---

-# Install Haskell packages from Hackage
+# How to install Haskell packages

-Lookups based on package names like
+Nixpkgs distributes build instructions for all Haskell packages that are registered on Hackage[^Hackage], but strangely enough those packages cannot be discovered with the normal Nix package look-up:

+    $ nix-env -qa cabal-install
+    error: selector ‘cabal-install’ matches no derivations

-    $ nix-env -i cabal-install
+    $ nix-env -i ghc

-don't work!
-You have to use attribute paths:
+    error: selector ‘ghc’ matches no derivations

+The reason for this strange behavior is that the Haskell package set is *huge*, and if all Haskell packages were visible in the top-level package set, then those kind of name-based search/install operations would be slowed down a lot.
+So, instead of that, we keep Haskell-related packages in a separate attribute set called `haskellPackages` which can be listed by running:

+    $ nix-env -f "<nixpkgs>" -qaP -A haskellPackages haskellPackages.a50         a50-0.5
+    haskellPackages.abacate     haskell-abacate-0.0.0.0
+    haskellPackages.abcBridge   haskell-abcBridge-0.12
+    haskellPackages.afv         afv-0.1.1
+    haskellPackages.alex        alex-3.1.4
+    haskellPackages.Allure      Allure-0.4.101.1
+    haskellPackages.alms        alms-0.6.7
+    [... some 8000 entries omitted  ...]

+Haskell packages who's Nix name (second column) begins with a `haskell-` prefix are packages that provide a library whereas packages without that prefix provide just executables.
+(Libraries may provide executables too, though.
+The package `haskell-pandoc`, for example, installs both a library and an application.)
+You can install and use Haskell executables just like any other program in Nixpkgs, but using Haskell libraries for development is a bit trickier and we'll address that subject in great detail in the next section.

+To install any of those packages into your profile, refer to them by attribute path (first column):

+    $ nix-env -f "<nixpkgs>" -iA haskellPackages.Allure ...

+The name of every Haskell packages' attribute corresponds exactly to the name of the package on Hackage.
+The package `cabal-install` has the attribute `haskellPackages.cabal-install`, and so on.[^names-that-cannot-be-mapped-to-attributes]

+Attribute paths may vary depending on they way your system is set up.
+We dodged that problem so far by giving `nix-env` an explicit `-f "<nixpkgs>"` parameter, but if you call `nix-env` without that flag, then chances are the invocation
+fails:

-    $ nix-env -iA haskellPackages.cabal-install
+    $ nix-env -iA haskellPackages.cabal-install --dry-run

-To list all Haskell packages, run:
+    error: attribute ‘haskellPackages’ in selection path
+           ‘haskellPackages.cabal-install’ not found

+The `-f "<nixpkgs>"` argument ensures that the top-level namespace visible to `nix-env` is the Nixpkgs package set.
+Without that parameter, however, this is not necessarily the case.
+On NixOS, for example, Nixpkgs does by default *not* live in the top-level namespace.
+The easiest way to figure out the proper attribute path is to query for the path of a well-known Nixpkgs package, i.e.:

+    $ nix-env -qaP coreutils
+    nixos.pkgs.coreutils  coreutils-8.23

+If your system responds like that (which most NixOS installatios will), then the attribute path to `haskellPackages` is `nixos.pkgs.haskellPackages`, and it's also possible to run `nix-env` as follows, ommitting the `-f` flag:

-    $ nix-env -qaP -A haskellPackages
+    $ nix-env -qaP -A nixos.pkgs.haskellPackages
+    $ nix-env -iA nixos.pkgs.haskellPackages.cabal-install

+## Choosing packages built with different compilers

-There is one Haskell package set per compiler:
+Nixpkgs contains the latest major release of every GHC since 6.10.4, and consequently there is not just one Haskell package set --- there is one per

-    $ nix-env -qaP -A haskellPackages
+compiler:

-    $ nix-env -qaP -A haskell.packages.ghc6123
+    $ nix-env -f "<nixpkgs>" -qaP -A haskell.packages.ghc6123
-    $ nix-env -qaP -A haskell.packages.ghc763
+    $ nix-env -f "<nixpkgs>" -qaP -A haskell.packages.ghc763
-    $ nix-env -qaP -A haskell.packages.ghc7101
+    $ nix-env -f "<nixpkgs>" -qaP -A haskell.packages.ghc7101

-The default `haskellPackages` currently refers to `haskell.packages.ghc7101`.

-    $ nix-env -iA haskell.compiler.ghc784
+The name `haskellPackages` is just a synonym for `haskell.packages.ghc7101`, which is our recommended default package set at the moment, but ultimately you are free to compile your Haskell packages with any GHC version you please.
+Run the following command to display the complete list of available compilers:

-    $ nix-env -qaP -A haskell.compiler
+    $ nix-env -f "<nixpkgs>" -qaP -A haskell.compiler haskell.compiler.ghc6104        ghc-6.10.4
-    haskell.compiler.ghc6104        ghc-6.10.4
     haskell.compiler.ghc6123        ghc-6.12.3
     haskell.compiler.ghc704         ghc-7.0.4